-As one of the world’s largest exporters of coconut milk powder, we indirectly purchase close to 90 million coconuts a year from 6,600 Sri Lankan farming families, offering them a sustainable source of income.
+As one of the world’s largest exporters of coconut milk powder, we indirectly purchase close to 90 million coconuts a year from 6,600 Sri Lankan farming families.
 In 2018, our total payout to local suppliers for coconut came to Rs.
 4.6 billion.

 The Nestlé Coconut Plan

 Nestlé also supports an additional 3,000 Sri Lankan coconut farmers and outgrowers with 19,000 coconut plantlets and a number of other resources and support for successful coconut cultivation, via the Nestlé Coconut Plan.

 The Nestlé Coconut Plan is a coconut development programme that was launched by Nestlé and the Sri Lanka Coconut Cultivation Board in 2016.
 It aims to help secure coconut cultivation and rural farming livelihoods, to address the issue of irregular coconut supply in the country.